+For adhoc group call if the maximum number of simultaneous video streams that can be received towards a participating user is reached, the transmission participant can resolve this Media Reception Notification in several ways.

+1. If this notification has higher priority than any one of the ongoing video receptions, the transmission participant ends the ongoing video reception with lowest priority by sending a Media Reception End Request message to the transmission control server indicating that this user does not want to receive the video transmission any more.
+Then the transmission participant sends a Transmission Granted message to the revoking user and send Media Reception Notification message to other participating users.
+Then the transmission participant sends a Receive Media Request to the transmission control server to receive the new video transmission.
+Then a new video reception starts.

+2. If this notification does not have higher priority, a warning indication and a prompt (new video available but the maximum number of simultaneous video streams that can be received is reached) is generated by the client to inform the user that a new video transmission is available but the maximum number of simultaneous video streams that can be received is reached, and prompts the user to make a decision.
+If the user reject the new video transmission invitation, the ongoing video receptions continue and the video transmission is added to a recently invited group communications list locally for later reception.
+If the user end the other ongoing video reception to accept the new video transmission, then the transmission participant sends a Receive Media Request to the transmission control server to receive the new video transmission.
+Then a new video reception starts.

 During the video transmissions, a queued user can ask its position in the queue by sending a Transmission Queue Position Request message.
 Then the transmission control server provides the information by sending Transmission Queue Position Info message.
 A queued user can also remove itself from the queue by sending a Transmission End Request message.
 This kind of message exchange during the video transmissions does not affect the ongoing video transmissions.

 If request queueing is used, by the end of a video transmission, the transmission control server gives the transmit permission to the first pending request in the queue.
-For this, it sends the same messages as in the beginning of a video transmission; Transmission Granted message to the permitted user and Media Reception Notification message to other affiliated group members.
+For pre-arranged group call and chat group call, it sends the same messages as in the beginning of a video transmission; Transmission Granted message to the permitted user and Media Reception Notification message to the other affiliated group members.
+For adhoc group call, it sends the same messages as in the beginning of a video transmission; Transmission Granted message to the permitted user and Media Reception Notification message to the other participating users.
 The permitted user is expected to click the video transmission send button after the permission tone within a well-defined short period of time.
 If the permitted user does not click the video transmission send button, the MCVideo client loses the transmission permission.

 If queueing is used the ordering in the queue is affected by the priority of the users in the queue.